gracco/sysadmin-interview-questions/README.md

 * Why use a Statefulset?
   - Stateful sets different than deployments, have a unique network identifiers, and DNS names inside of the kubernetes network, stable storage, and pod name label, deployment and scaling guarantees like deploy and termination order.

+* What is PDB (Pod Disruption Budget)?
+  -

+* What is an Operator?
+Why do we need Operators?
+  -

+* What is the role of the Kubelet, Kube-scheduler, Kube-API server, and Kube-proxy?

+* Explain the role of CRD (Custom Resource Definition) in K8?

+*  How POD to POD communication works?

+* How POD to service communication works?

+* What's a CNI?

+*  How to troubleshoot if the POD is not getting scheduled?

+* How to run a POD on particular node?

+* What are the various things can be done to increase the K8 security?

+* How to monitor K8 cluster?

 ####[[⬆]](#toc) <a name='Service Mesh'>Service Mesh Questions:</a>